Hunter Gatherer Foodie Adventure

 bermagui

 Bermagui is full of bespoke eateries and it’s the food we want to talk about.
 Head to Bermi’s famous harbour and stroll the Bermagui Fishermen’s Wharf where you can enjoy good old fish and chips within “coo-ee” of where they were caught.
-Award winning local restaurant, Il Passaggio, and the super cool Har Bar also call the Wharf home.
+Award winning local restaurant, il Passaggio, and the super cool Har Bar also call the Wharf home.

 For those of you who love the pub, you must drop into the Bermagui Beach Hotel.
 This grand old dame is a great place to sit and admire the bay with a boutique brew or two.